2022 Delaware River Watershed Fellowship at John Heinz National Wildlife Refuge at Tinicum

-Position Location: John Heinz National Wildlife Refuge at Tinicum is located in Southwest Philadelphia, with the Visitor Center located on 8601 Lindbergh Blvd.
-The Fellow should expect to work primary within the refuge, with some outreach work in other green spaces in Southwest and West Philadelphia.
+Position Location: John Heinz National Wildlife Refuge at Tinicum is located on 1,000 acres of public land in the traditional territories of the Lenni-Lenape.
+The Visitor Center is located at 8601 Lindbergh Blvd.
+Philadelphia, PA, 19153.
+The Fellow will spend much of their time at the refuge and partner sites in Southwest Philadelphia.

-- Fellows will participate in a 3 day watershed education training, at the Pocono Environmental Education Center (overnight, June 16-18.) http://www.peec.org/ (Depending on COVID limitations some or all of this training may take place virtually.)
+- Fellows must participate in a 3 day watershed education training, at the Pocono Environmental Education Center (overnight, June 15-17.) http://www.peec.org/ (Depending on current Covid limitations some or all of this training may take place virtually.)